ChrisWhealy/wasm_sha3/README.md

 ## Input Block Padding

-The input data is divided into some number of blocks `t` of the same size as the rate where `t` is given by:
+The input data is divided into some number (`t`) of blocks of the same size as the rate where `t` is given by:

 ```javascript
 let t = Math.floor(file_size_in_bits / rate) + (file_size_in_bits mod rate < 4 ?
 1 : 0)